rschmehl/awesco.eu/content/authors/rachel-leuthold/_index.md

   url: "https://www.uni-freiburg.de/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are on optimal control of a centrifugally stiffened rotor in pumping cycle operation.
+bio: Interested in optimal control of a centrifugally stiffened rotor in pumping cycle operation.

 interests:
 - Modelling, Simulation, and Control